 Jay has been instrumental in getting Utah Ignite, one of US Ignite’s Smart Gigabit Communities (SGC), off of the ground.
 He’s helped solidify the partnership between the Lehi Area Chamber of Commerce and US Ignite that supports Utah Ignite, and built up the IoT community that thrives in Utah today.

-Just this year, Salt Lake City was named one of two large-scale testbeds for smart city and 5G technologies, funded by the National Science Foundation (NSF) and a consortium of wireless industry companies under the Platforms for Advanced Wireless Research (PAWR) program.
+Recently, Salt Lake City was named one of two large-scale testbeds for smart city and 5G technologies, funded by the National Science Foundation (NSF) and a consortium of wireless industry companies under the Platform for Advanced Wireless Research (PAWR) program.
 For Utah Ignite, being in a community that is now a testbed site is the perfect opportunity to engage developers and encourage them to use its infrastructure as a platform for developing, testing, and deploying smart city and IoT sensors.

 But aside from being a tech hub, there are concentrated efforts happening on the ground to bring innovative solutions to some of the state’s most pressing challenges, specifically its air quality issues.